Kloop: Awards and accolades

-Safety concerns and legal challenges
+Government pressure and legal challenges

+Since 2019, Kloop has faced sustained pressure from Kyrgyz authorities, including threats to journalists, civil lawsuits, attempts to shut down the outlet, criminal prosecutions of staff, and its eventual designation as an “extremist” organization.

+Risks and intimidation during investigations

 While working on the Plunder and Patronage series, journalists faced a number of risks, including a death threat to one of them.
 One of the main sources for the story, self-confessed money launderer Aierken Saimaiti, was murdered in Istanbul, Turkey, ten days before the first part of the investigation was published.

 The investigation caused an outrage in Kyrgyzstan, where two anticorruption protests took place at the end of 2019 as a reaction to what had been revealed.

 In December 2019 the family of Raimbek Matraimov, a powerful former Kyrgyz customs official who was described as one of the key people in the criminal scheme, filed a lawsuit against Kloop and Radio Liberty.
 Reporters Without Borders (RSF), an organization that advocates for the freedom of the press, called this lawsuit absurd and called a Kyrgyz court to dismiss it.
 The Matraimov family were seeking 780,000 euros in damages in connection with the investigation.

 Despite the ongoing legal battle, in June 2020 Kloop, OCCRP, and Radio Liberty published two more parts of the series, this time joined by investigative network Bellingcat.
 Besides publishing new stories, this time the consortium also published all the originals of the financial documents that were used in the investigation.

 Following the 2020 Kyrgyz Revolution, Matraimov was arrested and placed under house arrest.
 In April 2021 he was released in a controversial move after authorities of Kyrgyzstan claimed he had returned more than $24 million to the state budget.
 The same month he withdrew his lawsuit against Kloop and Radio Liberty.

 Attempts to shut down

 In August 2023 Kyrgyz authorities filed a lawsuit to close down Kloop Media Foundation that runs Kloop.
 Among the reasons listed were "sharp criticism of the government", which led to a number of human rights organization stating that this case reflects the growing repressive trend against freedom of speech in Kyrgyzstan.

 The complaint to the court was filed by Kyrgyz authorities shortly after Kloop published an investigation into the alleged involvement of country's top leadership in a suspicious deal with FC Barcelona on constructing a football academy in Jalalabad, Kyrgyzstan.
 A week later authorities of Kyrgyzstan continued putting pressure on Kloop by threatening to block the website for its news coverage of the detention of the opposition politician Ravshan Djeenbekov.
 Kloop responded by filing a complaint against the Ministry of Culture that has been responsible for blocking websites in Kyrgyzstan since 2021.

-In July 2025, news broke that in May raids by the State Committee for National Security (GKNB) had taken place involving eight former and current Kloop employees.
-Two were arrested, six were let go after interrogation and signing non-disclosure agreements.
-The events were criticized nationally and internationally.
+In February 2024, a Bishkek court ordered the liquidation of the Kloop Media Foundation, and in July 2024 the Supreme Court upheld the decision after a closed hearing.